bcgsc/biobloom/Doc/MultiIndex.md

 # BioBloom Tools User Manual - Multi-Index Bloom Filter sequence classifier

 Multi-Index Bloom Filters (miBF) allow for efficent classification of a many targets.
 The use of miBFs is recommend if classifying against >100 targets as `biobloomcategorizer` cannot scale to this many targets.
+It also also for higher sensitivity through the use of spaced seeds.

 A preprint is available [here](TODO):
 ### Note additional dependencies: [seqtk](https://github.com/lh3/seqtk)